If you are thinking and wondering how to record your live music performance, you should consider buying some equipment for that task.

 So, you have a mixer, lineouts and iPad phones mic input (which is also phones output).
 RCA cable will go from mixer to your phone mic input with the stereo 3.5mm jack.
 Simple, right?
 All you need is to open your recording app on your phone or iPad.
 But…

-Another recording option (better recording quality option) would be through a USB connector on your phone or iPad.
+Another option would be through a USB connector on your phone or iPad.
 Yes, that connector isn’t just for charging and exchanging files but for advanced usage of this connector, you will need an On-The-Go (OTG) cable or adaptor for Android or “Lightning to USB Camera Adapter” for iPad and iPhone.
 These adaptors allow the phone to be used as a USB host, just like a PC.
 That would be the first step.

 If you don’t have USB mixer, you should get at least simple audio interface/sound card.
-Then with a pair of RCA, or 6.5mm cables (depending on the audio interface) connect your mixer with it.
-After you connected mixer and sound card, connect your iPad or Android with the sound card also with adaptors we already mentioned.
-Download USB recorder app from Google Play or App Store and enjoy recording.
+Then with a pair of RCA, or 6.5mm cables (depending on the audio interface) connect your sounddesk with it.
+After you connected have the mixer and sound card, connect your iPad or Android with the sound card also with adaptors we already mentioned.
+Download USB recorder app from Google Play or App Store.

-If you own a USB mixer, then forget about the audio interface and just connect your mixer with your phone with simplest USB cable.
+If you own a USB mixer, then forget about the audio interface and just connect it with your phone with simplest USB cable.

 Recently, Roland company introduced us with a little affordable (around $100) gadget called Go: Mixer.
-With this compact mixer, you can record in high-quality up to five (with Pro version up to nine) instruments directly to your smartphone with a USB connection.
-With Roland’s app for this device, you can easily record a video as well as audio.
+With this compact unit, you can record in high-quality up to five (with Pro version up to nine) instruments directly to your smartphone with a USB connection.
+With Roland’s app for this device, you can easily film a video as well as audio.
 It couldn’t be easier.

-Multitrack recording is, simply, the process of recording many instruments or vocals at the same time.
+Multitrack recording is, simply, the process of laying down many instrument or vocal tracks at the same time.
 Multi means many and tracks would be, in this context, audio.
-Usually, a recording technician will record each instrument separately and then adjust volume levels to mix everything properly.
-But with a multitrack recording soundboard, a whole band can play a song at the same time and after that, the producer can process each track as he wants.
+Usually, a technician will record each instrument separately and then adjust volume levels to mix everything properly.
+But with a multitrack soundboard, a whole band can play a song at the same time and after that, the producer can process each track as he wants.

 The most common example of multiple channel recording would be a track for vocals, one for bass, one for guitar, one for keys … What about drums?
-It depends on the recording engineer … drums could have one track and could also have a track for each component.
+It depends on the engineer … drums could have one track and could also have a track for each component.
 Don’t be fooled.
 Not every mixer with a USB connection can offer you multitrack output!
 There are also other options like handheld audio recorders.

 There is no need for drivers, updates, additional setup because it has the narrowly focused scope of operation.
-You will be able to just plug in each instrument in its input and start recording.
-A professional voice recorder or hd audio recorder can be a good investment.
+You will be able to just plug in each instrument in its input and start right away.
+A professional voice recorder or hd audio device can be a good investment.

-The whole idea of multitrack recording with an analog/digital mixer with firewire or USB or just an audio interface with that feature is that you should just connect your it with your PC open DAW and start recording.
-But things, in reality, isn’t that simple.
+The whole idea of multitrack recording with an analog/digital mixer with firewire or USB or just an audio interface with that feature is that you should just connect your it with your PC open DAW and start.
+But in reality, it isn’t that simple.
 Usually, there is always something that you need to update, install, reinstall, setup, refresh, reboot, and it can be a real headache.